الوحدة الرابعة - الصفحة 42 - 43 | تمارين المراجعة Present Simple & Present Perfect

 Welcome back, students!
 Today, we are tackling one of the most essential topics in our curriculum: Grammar Unit 4, Lesson 3 (Page 43).
 If you have ever felt confused about when to use "I live" versus "I have lived," you are not alone.
 These two tenses—the Present Simple and the Present Perfect—are the foundation of clear English communication.

-In this article, we won't just memorize rules.
+In this comprehensive article, we won't just memorize rules.
 We are going to understand the logic behind them.
-Plus, I have prepared a special Interactive Quiz at the bottom of this page where you can test yourself, get instant feedback, and even hear audio corrections!
+Plus, I have prepared a special Interactive Quiz at the bottom of this page where you can test yourself and get instant feedback!

 1. The Present Simple Tense: Habits & Facts

 Think of the Present Simple as the "Routine Tense."
 We use it for things that are always true or happen regularly.
-It is not about what is happening right now (that's continuous); it's about your general life.
+It is not about what is happening right now (that's the Present Continuous); it's about your general life patterns and universal truths.

 📝 The Golden Rule